 Dulwich College, founded in 1619 as the College of God’s Gift at Dulwich, is one of the oldest and largest independent schools in the UK.
 It is located in south London, endowed with an oasis of over 70 acres of beautiful green playing fields.
 The School also owns a boathouse on the River Thames.

 The School has a long standing reputation for producing some of the finest actors, musicians, sportsmen and writers in the country.
 Famous past pupils include Sir Ernest Shackleton, Sir P G Wodehouse, Raymond Chandler, Sir Edward George, the former Governor of the Bank of England Edward George, and the former Prime Minister of Thailand, Anand Panyarachun.

 Dulwich is an academically selective independent boys’ school, aiming to ensure all their pupils fulfil their academic potential, and build the confidence required to explore beyond the boundaries of the curriculum.
 Learning for its own sake is encouraged alongside focused and dedicated study.

 The School was once considered among the top ten academic schools in the country.
 It has maintained a strong academic record and remains one of the highest ranking public schools in London.
-It typically has about 120 pupils gaining 100% AB grades at A level examinations.
+The average examination results of their past ten years from 2008-2017 show that: 84.7% boys were awarded A*/A grades on their GCSE exams, with 97.4% boys achieved A*/A/B. At their A-level examinations, 65.4% boys were awarded A*/A grades in the past ten years, with 91 students achieved 100% A*/A grades.
 Boys proceed from Dulwich to the most competitive of universities, both in the UK and in the world, with a high number choosing to study in Medicine, Engineering and the Law.
-In recent years, the school has produced between 40 and 50 Oxford and Cambridge students per year.
 The school also excels at debating, and it considers itself the best debating School in Europe.